-President Barack Obama said he and first lady Michelle Obama mourn Ali’s passing.
+President Barack Obama and first lady Michelle Obama mourned Ali’s passing.

 “But we’re also grateful to God for how fortunate we are to have known him, if just for a while; for how fortunate we all are that The Greatest chose to grace our time,” the Obamas said in a statement.

 Don King, the boxing promoter every bit as brash as Ali, told CNN that in his mind Ali will never die.